Remembering the Men & Women who have served Canada in war & peace

 Frederick Lee came from a large and successful farming family that had settled in Kamloops.
 When his father died, it became hard for his mother to maintain the family farm, and she moved back to China, along with most of his siblings.
 Fred Lee choose to stay in the country he considered his home.

 Because of he was of Chinese decent, Fred Lee was not granted some basic Canadian rights, such as the right to vote.
-Despite this discimination, he chose to enlist with the Rocky Mountain Rangers to serve the Canadian military.
-He trained at the Vernon Military Camp and was assigned the role of machine-gunner, indicating he demonstrated a high level of skill to his superiors in training in order to achieve this designation.
+Despite this discrimination, he chose to enlist with the Rocky Mountain Rangers to serve the Canadian military.
+He trained at the Vernon Military Camp and was assigned the role of machine-gunner, which indicated that he demonstrated a high level of skill to his superiors in training in order to achieve this designation.

-The Rocky Mountain Rangers were eventually broken up and assigned to other formations and Private Lee, was deployed overseas as a member of the Canadian Expeditionary Force (CEF).
-He where he fought and survived battles and victories in France and Belgium, including the Canadian victory at Hill 70, where unfortunately he did not survive.
+The Rocky Mountain Rangers were eventually broken up and assigned to other formations.
+Private Lee was deployed overseas as a member of the Canadian Expeditionary Force (CEF).
+He fought and survived battles and victories in France and Belgium, including the Canadian victory at Hill 70, where unfortunately he did not survive.
 He was most likely killed by a German artillery shell in August 1917.
 He is one of almost 20,000 Canadians who have no known grave.